awwal/awwal.github.io/_posts/2018-07-05-java-to-scala-refactoring-examples.markdown

 `

-This creates a range from 1 to 5 inclusive. map over each number and creates of Tuple2 of the pairs.
+This creates a range from 1 to 5 inclusive, then maps over each number and creates Tuple2 of (Int,String).
 The tuple2 is then converted to a Map.

 Obviously this is contrived example.
-The tuple2 is sufficient if we are not printing to screen or a in context where a Map is not necessarily needed.
+The tuple2 is sufficient if we are just printing to screen or in a context where a unique key is not needed.